fiberseq/fiberseq.github.io/src/fibertools/extracting/extract.md

 ## Output description

 All outputs to `ft extract` can be (and should be) compressed by simply adding the `.gz` extension.
 For example, `ft extract input.bam --m6a m6a.bed.gz` will output a compressed bed12 file.
+Use `-` to output to `stdout`, e.g. `ft extract input.bam --m6a -`.

 ### Shared Output columns: